ChidinmaIgberaese/se-assignment-6-introduction-to-python-ChidinmaIgberaese/README.md

 Since "example1.txt" does not exist, it will print: example1.txt not found.
 There is nothing to read.

-# Writing to a File
+Writing to a File:
 To write to a file, you can use the open() function with the 'w' mode (write mode) or 'a' mode (append mode).
 The write() or writelines() methods can then be used to write content to the file.

-# Example Script to Write to a File

-def write_file(file_path, content_to_write):
-with open(file_path, "w") as file: file.write(content_to_write)
-print(f"New content written to {file_path}")
+Example Script to Write to a File: def write_file(file_path, content_to_write): with open(file_path, "w") as file: file.write(content_to_write) print(f"New content written to {file_path}")

-# Example usage for writing to the file

-content_to_write = "How brilliant that I can write to a file!" write_file("example2.txt", content_to_write)
+Example usage for writing to the file: content_to_write = "How brilliant that I can write to a file!" write_file("example2.txt", content_to_write)

-# Explanation
+Explanation:
 open(file_path, 'w'): Opens the file in write mode.
 If the file doesn't exist, it will be created.
 If it exists, its content will be overwritten.

-# Writing to example2.txt:
+Writing to example2.txt:
 The write_file("example2.txt", content_to_write) function will write "How brilliant that I can write to a file!" to "example2.txt".
 This is because there was no existing content the example2.txt file.

-# Combining Both Scripts
+Combining Both Scripts:
 Here's a combined script that reads from one file and writes the content to another file:

-# Function to read from a file
+Function to read from a file:

 def read_file(file_path):
 try: